Introduction

 Only original essays will be considered for the competition.
 Students are encouraged to write their essays in their own words, avoiding similarity to other’s work.
 The maximum percentage of plagiarism allowed shall be less than 20%, excluding references.

-Deadline: 05th January 2025
+Deadline: extended to 15th January 2025

 Submission details: